mucosal-immunology-lab/microbiome-analysis/README.md

 - `volc_plot_xlab`: optional - a custom x label for the volcano plot.
 - `volc_plot_ylab`: optional - a custom y label for the volcano plot.
 - `remove_low_variance_taxa` (default = FALSE): optional - if TRUE, the phyloseq OTU table will be checked for feature-wise variance, and all features with zero variance will be removed prior to downstream analysis.
 Limma may throw an error if most of the features have no variance, so this step is sometimes required for certain datasets.
 - `plot_output_folder`: optional - the path to a folder where you would like output plots to be saved.
 If left blank, no plots will be saved.
+Will create a new folder if it does not exist only at the final level; i.e. the parent folder must still exist.
 - `plot_file_prefix`: optional - a string to attach to the start of the individual file names for your plots.
 This input is only used if the `plot_output_folder` argument is also provided.

 ### Function output

 The function will return a list with different outputs from the function.

-- `input_data`: the original OTU data used to run the analysis.
+- `input_data`: the original OTU or intensity data used to run the analysis.
 - `input_metadata`: a data.frame with the original metadata you provided.
 - `test_variables`: a data.frame with the subset of metadata variables used for the analysis.
 - `model_matrix`: the model matrix generated (or provided) to the function.